-Tesco are warning customers not to fall for latest text message scam
+Tesco are warning customers not to fall vicitm to latest scam.

 The text message, under the alias of supermarket giant Tesco, is targeting victims by using their name and car registration plates to ultimately cause damage and steal confidential information.

 The message, which comprises of three names and three number plates, congratulates the “Tesco shoppers” and asks them to click on a link to confirm they have received the message.
 Tesco has not yet confirmed the origin of the message, but it has been confirmed as a scam, that is currently undergoing an investigation by the supermarket’s Phishing Team.

 Other News, Dubious Emails Containing URLs with up to 1,000 Characters Have Been Raising Eyebrows